Shimmer Lake: Production

+Screenwriter Oren Uziel said that his script had been a spec script he wrote about one year before finishing up a similar spec script for God Particle (2018).
+The film serves as Uziel's directorial debut.
 Principal photography began on October 13, 2015.

 Release

 On September 23, 2016, Netflix acquired distribution rights to the film.
 The film was released on Netflix on June 9, 2017.

 Reception

-Rotten Tomatoes reported a 60% approval rating based on 10 reviews, with an average rating of 4.8/10.
+Rotten Tomatoes reported a 67% approval rating based on 9 reviews, with an average rating of 5.4/10.

 Evan Jacobs, in his review for Movieweb, calls the film a "tour de force", and writes that the film, "from first time director Oren Uziel, is the kind of calling card that has been used to launch careers, like that of Quentin Tarantino."
 He later writes, "Shimmer Lake honestly belongs in the company of Pulp Fiction."
 Randall Colburn of Consequence of Sound wrote that the film's gimmick, being told in reverse, is not essential to the plot but enhances what he called "an otherwise-rote piece of pulp storytelling".

 Variety listed Shimmer Lake as the standout 2017 contender for the Oscar for Best Original Screenplay.